 Survey on trade events

-After the survey closes we will analyse the responses.
+We are now analysing the responses we received.
 This insight will feed into a proposal on how we deliver B2B activities to align with our strategic objectives going forward.
 The proposal will be presented to our Sector Panels for discussion and review.
 After this we will develop implementation plans to fit with available budget and resources.

 Get in touch